Global Traditions for Celebrating the New Year

 China

-Temple 1876075 640
+temple 1876075 640

 The Chinese celebrate the Chinese New Year with their own emphasis on color, painting their front doors red to help welcome good luck to their homes each year.